What back button hijacking actually is, and why it feels so bad

 Does back button hijacking hurt SEO directly?

 It does not act like a direct ranking penalty in the simple sense.
-The damage comes through user behavior, because people bounce, stop browsing, and abandon sessions when the site feels manipulative or broken.
+The damage comes through user behaviour because people bounce, stop browsing, and abandon sessions when the site feels manipulative or broken.
 Search engines use engagement signals and page quality signals in many ways, so a site that frustrates users can lose performance over time.

 Is a pop-up always a problem?

-No, a pop-up is only a problem when it blocks the content, appears at the wrong time, or is hard to dismiss.
+A pop-up is only a problem when it blocks the content, appears at the wrong time, or is hard to dismiss.
 A small, easy-to-close message that appears after a user has had time to read the page is usually fine.
 The issue is interruption, not the existence of a pop-up.

 How can I tell if my site has this problem?